Domino Sugar Refinery: SHoP proposal

 Two Trees submitted a new design plan for the site in 2013, designed by SHoP Architects.
 The new plan called for 60% more public open space on a new street grid, allowed mixed-use zoning, and was designed to connect the existing neighborhood to the new 0.25 mi waterfront.
 Two Trees' plan would still set aside 660 out of the 2,200 apartments for affordable housing, but it would also include buildings of up to 50 stories, which would be some of Brooklyn's tallest buildings.
 Though some neighborhood residents opposed the redevelopment, this opposition was more limited after Two Trees agreed to add more affordable housing and parkland.
 One of the proposed buildings was replaced within a plaza.
 The revised plan faced objection from New York City mayor Bill de Blasio, who wanted even more affordable housing on the site.
 In response, David Walentas indicated that he was willing to revert to the older plan.

-In March 2014, the City Planning Commission approved the new plans, which would have cost $1.5 billion, after Two Trees Management agreed to include more affordable housing units.
+In March 2014, the City Planning Commission approved a revised $1.5 billion redevelopment plan for the Domino site, after Two Trees Management agreed to include more affordable housing units.
 That deal required Two Trees to include 700 below-market-rate units, which was 40 more than what was originally offered and 260 more than what the CPC wanted.
 In exchange, Two Trees was allowed to build its towers of up to 55 stories.
 Three floors would be built on top of the existing factory building.